 I am a psychotherapist, educator, and visual and theater artist of mixed heritage.
 Many of my teachers were shamans and healers and I do my best to follow in their footsteps.
 I live and work in Burlington, Vermont, nestled snugly between Lake Champlain and the Green Mountains.
 In childhood I had a life-threatening case of Polio, an experience that taught me much about challenge, struggle, and healing, and continues to inform my work.
-I was raised without tribal affiliation or contact with Native people other than my father’s family.
+Although my father’s family identified as Native, I was raised without tribal identity or affiliation, or contact with other Native people.

 I have practiced shamanic healing for almost forty years, and have learned from many generous teachers.
 I work with Nature and the spirits to aid individuals, families, and communities to find healing and ease, in the present, and for generations past., and my work reflects the teachings of my family and my teachers, rather than the knowledge of any singular tradition.